Healthy Homes Assessment Kenepuru

 Rental Property Home Assessments Kenepuru

-Areas of rental properties that are impacted through The Healthy Homes Standards in Kenepuru include each:
+Property rental areas that are affected to Health Homes Standards.
+Healthy Homes Standard in Kenepuru include each:

 • Bedroom